census-bds/disaster-tool/README.md

   - action: click on the bar and go to products list
   - action: click on ??? and show top counties nationally

-3. products list (?): top products associated with a given NAICS
+3. products list: top products associated with a given NAICS
-  - based on 2017 EC data on total value, what are the top 3-5 products produced in this NAICS?
+  - based on 2017 EC data on total estabs producing a product, what are the top 3-5 products produced in this NAICS?
-  - should there be a way to show multiple industries?
-Don't want to deal with ranking across industries (e.g. show 3 total products for 2 NAICS, the top product from each plus whichever second ranked is larger).

 4. Map showing top counties for selected industry